-Bitou has a number of systems, policies and procedures designed to ensure compliance with specific laws and regulations and basic internal control.
+Bitou has several systems, policies and procedures designed to ensure compliance with specific laws and regulations and basic internal control.

 All employees and other stakeholders are expected to comply with the applicable policies and procedures.
 A fundamental risk in this area is the lack of knowledge, awareness, effective communication and training relating to prevailing systems, policies and procedures.